QuickLava/lavaKirbyHatManager/README.md

 1. Download the most recent release (Version 0.8.0, as of writing this).

-2. Extract the zipped folder into your build's "Project+" folder, so that the program executable is located in "Project+/lavaKirbyHatManager - Version 0.75/".
+2. Extract the zipped folder into your build's base folder.
+For instance, P+EX builds would place it into the "Project+" folder, so that the program executables are located in "Project+/lavaKirbyHatManager - Version 0.8.0/".

 3. Copy your "KirbyHatEX.asm", "KirbyHat.kbx", and "ft_kirby.rel" files into the program's folder.
 Ideally, start from fresh, stock P+EX versions of these.